Panasonic GX80 vs Sony RX10 III

 It is notable that the RX10 III has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The GX80 does not feature such a mic input.

-Both the GX80 and the RX10 III are recent models that are part of the current product line-up.
-The RX10 III replaced the earlier Sony RX10 II, while the GX80 followed on from the Panasonic GX7.
+The GX80 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the RX10 III has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the RX10 III was succeeded by the Sony RX10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic GX80 or the Sony RX10 III – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.